FBC TV

 | Highlights Available | Yet to be confirmed |

 VITI+ gives FBC a real no-cable route, which is important for viewers who prefer phones, laptops, or connected screens over a traditional TV setup.
-The platform is already active and clearly tied to FBC content.
+The platform is already active, clearly tied to FBC content, and officially described as OTT.

 The part still missing is the final tournament packaging.
-Because VITI+ may handle sports differently from standard free TV, Fiji viewers should wait for the official World Cup access note rather than assume every stream will be free.
+Because VITI+ already mixes sign-in access, PPV examples, and subscriber tiers, Fiji viewers should wait for the official World Cup access note rather than assume every stream will be free.

-Current broadcaster tables name FBC in Fiji, VITI+ is already live as the broadcaster's official online platform, and FBC has already announced exclusive rights for several FIFA youth tournaments in 2025 and 2026.
+Current broadcaster tables name FBC in Fiji, the FBC homepage links directly to VITI+ as the broadcaster's official OTT platform, and FBC News has already announced exclusive rights for several FIFA youth tournaments in 2025 and 2026.

 | Stage | Dates |